 Embarking on your new adventure teaching in London requires just a little bit of forward planning, and you’ll need to get your documents in order before you start teaching.
-To get you on your way, we’ll need to see the following documentation (this is required for all teachers who work in the UK).
-If we are unable to sight the originals, certified copies of the originals can be accepted.
+This paperwork looks onerous but is essential.

 Step 1 – You need a Passport

 - as proof of your identity, and for overseas trained teachers, as proof that you have obtained a visa, which gives you the right to work in the UK.
 Please make sure your passport will not expire whilst you are travelling.
 The UK government allows those teachers who have either a UK passport; a UK Ancestry Visa; an EU passport or a Tier 5 Youth Mobility Visa to enter the UK to teach.

 Step 2 – Up-date and send you CV or Registration Form

 - fill in the DJM registration form & up-date your CV – email or posted to us with your CV.
 Your CV should be as current as possible and list briefly your personal details, teaching experiences, special skills and contact details of your teaching referees.